This post may contain affiliate links. Please read my disclosure.

 For the most juicy and tender pork belly, I recommend marinating it.
 This can be done in as little as 30 minutes or up to 2 hours.
 As marinating helps tenderize and flavor meats, I always recommend that this step not be skipped!

-Yes, you can cook the pork belly and broth according to the recipe instructions and store them separately in the fridge for up to 3 days.
 You can also cook the noodles in advance and store them in a separate container in the fridge, or cook them just before serving.
 When ready to serve, just reheat everything and assemble the ramen in bowls with your desired toppings.

-Yes, you can freeze the broth and the pork belly in separate airtight containers for up to 6 months.
+You can also freeze the broth and the pork belly in separate airtight containers for up to 6 months.
 Just defrost in the fridge overnight before reheating and serving.
-I don’t recommend freezing cooked noodles as they may get mushy once defrosted and reheated.

 More Korean inspired recipes